top of page

 One of the most common questions is "How do I get the best-looking scar?"

 Make sure to follow your surgeon's recommendations.
-Certain restrictions may have been advised by your direct care providers.
+Your direct care providers may have advised certain restrictions.
 Do your very best to follow those recommendations.
 For some procedures, they may limit weight lifting, turning and twisting activities as well as any weight-bearing restrictions.
 It all really depends on the type of procedure you had and your surgeon's preferences.
-Need support check out this Scar Care Self Care Resource

 Fluid buildup can cause discomfort, tension and excessive pressure to your fragile new incision.
 Gentle lymphatic massage can be very therapeutic.
 It can encourage and support the lymphatic system to flow draining excess fluid through the cardiovascular and urinary systems.
-You should absolutely find a local care provider like a Physical Therapist or Massage Therapist certified in Manual Lymphatic Drainage (MLD) or a Certified Lymphatic Therapist (CLT).
+You should find a local care provider like a Physical Therapist or Massage Therapist certified in Manual Lymphatic Drainage (MLD) or a Certified Lymphatic Therapist (CLT).

 After the scabs are off roughly 2 weeks after surgery you can begin scar massage.
 Scar massage can greatly benefit the appearance of the scar and also helps prevent adhesions from forming.
 It is also fairly gentle during the initial healing process and progressively gets more aggressive after the wound is fully healed.
 Always work with clean hands.
 Working the entire length of the scar in all directions.
 The more consistent you are with your daily scar massage the better results.